deenafe/shopping-list/README.md

 *   Windows Sniiping tool.

-THis was used to screenshot and save images of the running program and flow chart.
+This was used to screenshot and save images of the running program and flow chart.